-The NI 1426 is an interface device that supports a diverse range of Camera Link-compatible cameras.
-The NI 1426 acquires digital images in real time and stores the images in onboard frame memory or transfers them directly to system memory.
-Featuring a high-speed data flow path, the NI 1426 is ideal for both industrial and scientific environments.
+The NI PXI/PCI-1428 (NI 1428) is an image acquisition device that supports a diverse range of Camera Link-compatible cameras.
+The NI 1428 acquires digital images in real time and stores the images in onboard frame memory or transfers them directly to system memory.
+Featuring a high-speed data flow path, the NI 1428 is ideal for both industrial and scientific environments.

-The NI 1426 is easy to install and configure.
-It ships with NI-IMAQ, the National Instruments complete Vision driver software you can use to directly control the NI 1426 and other National Instruments Vision hardware products.
+The NI 1428 is easy to install and configure.
+It ships with NI-IMAQ, the National Instruments complete image acquisition driver software you can use to directly control the NI 1428 and other National Instruments image acquisition hardware products.
 With NI-IMAQ, you can quickly and easily start your applications without having to program the device at the register level.

-The NI 1426 supports the Camera Link Base configuration.
-The MDR 26-pin connector provides access to base configuration cameras.
-For further configuration information, refer to the Camera Link and the NI 1426 section of Chapter 2, Hardware Overview.
+The NI 1428 supports the Camera Link Base configuration.
+The VHDCI 68-pin connector provides access to the 8-bit × 4 mode of the Camera Link Medium configuration.
+For further configuration information, refer to the Camera Link and the NI 1428 section of Chapter 2, Hardware Overview.

-The 15-pin D-SUB connector has four external TTL input/output (I/O) lines you can use as triggers or as high-speed digital I/O lines.
-Should you choose not to use the TTL I/O lines, the 15-pin D-SUB connector also provides access to two optically isolated inputs and two RS-422 inputs.
-These inputs can be individually selected in software.
+The VHDCI 68-pin connector has four external input/output (I/O) lines you can use as triggers or as high-speed digital I/O lines.

-For more advanced digital or analog system triggering or digital I/O lines, you can use the NI 1426 and NI-IMAQ with the National Instruments data acquisition (DAQ) or motion control product lines.
+For more advanced digital or analog system triggering or digital I/O lines, you can use the NI 1428 and NI-IMAQ with the National Instruments data acquisition (DAQ) or motion control product lines.

 Synchronizing several functions to a common trigger or timing event can be a challenge with image acquisition devices.
-The NI 1426 uses the Real-Time System Integration (RTSI) bus to solve this problem.
+The NI 1428 uses the Real-Time System Integration (RTSI) bus to solve this problem.

-The RTSI bus uses the National Instruments RTSI bus interface and ribbon cable to route additional timing and trigger signals between the NI 1426 and up to four National Instruments DAQ, Motion Control, or image acquisition devices.
+The RTSI bus uses the National Instruments RTSI bus interface and ribbon cable to route additional timing and trigger signals between the PCI-1428 and up to four National Instruments DAQ, motion control, or image acquisition devices.
+The RTSI bus can also synchronize multiple image acquisition hardware captures.
+The RTSI bus is integrated into the PXI system's backplane for the NI PXI-1428.

-For detailed specifications of the NI 1426, refer to the Specifications section of Getting Started with the NI PCI-1426.
+For detailed specifications of the NI 1428, refer to Getting Started with the NI PXI/PCI-1428.